Maggie-Rosa/CMPSC-431W-project/README.md

 8. '>>' indicates that the input requested is going to be used in a query.
 9. '>>>>' indicates you may now select one of the functionalities given in the welcome message.

+## Detailed descriptions of each Functionality:
+1. INSERT
+   - Allow adding new records to tables.